pauldellinger/fibonacci-heap/README.md

 > There is a better solution using Fibonacci Heaps, which is a data structure we are not going to talk about here...
 O( m log n) is the best run time you can do.
 > -- Debmalya Panigrahi, Duke CS330 lecture, Fall 2020

-##For when I have more time:
+## For when I have more time:
 - write out proof of run time
 - Implement Dijkstra's
 - Strict Fibonacci Heap's and other types of heaps
-- comparison pf algorithms on road data
+- comparison of algorithms on road data